ekzhu/datasketch/README.md

 This package includes the classic version of MinHash LSH.
 It is important to note that the query does not give you the exact result, due to the use of MinHash and LSH.
-There will be false positives - datasets that do not satisfy your threshold but returned, and false negatives - qualifying datasets that are not returned.
+There will be false positives - sets that do not satisfy your threshold but returned, and false negatives - qualifying sets that are not returned.
-However, the property of LSH assures that datasets with higher Jaccard similarities always have higher probabilities to get returned than datasets with lower similarities.
+However, the property of LSH assures that sets with higher Jaccard similarities always have higher probabilities to get returned than sets with lower similarities.
-Moreover, LSH can be optimized so that there can be a "jump" in probability right at the threshold, making the qualifying datasets much more likely to get returned than the rest.
+Moreover, LSH can be optimized so that there can be a "jump" in probability right at the threshold, making the qualifying sets much more likely to get returned than the rest.

 ```python